thunderrabbit/meisogambare/README.md

 ## Credit

-Huge thanks to [flipclock.js](http://flipclockjs.com) for beautiful timer!
+Huge thanks to [flipclock.js](http://flipclockjs.com) for the beautiful timer!

 Thanks to Tec Studios for their [bell sound](http://www.freesound.org/people/tec%20studios/sounds/124742/).